-Intersection of St Alphonsus Road Upper and St Brigid's Road Upper

-'No Left Turn'

-Junction of Whitworth Road and Phibsborough Road.
+Intersection of St Alphonsus Road Upper and St Brigid's Road Upper Roundabouts in the district are in the "mini-roundabout format".
+Department of Transport Traffic Management Guidelines suggests that since these mini-roundabouts are sited in roads with an v85 in excess of 30km/h, they are likely to be ineffective.
+'No Left Turn' Junction of Whitworth Road and Phibsborough Road.

-This is less frequent observed, but when it occurs it means that vehicles are driving through a green pedestrian light.
-This pedestrian junction is on the Royal Canal path which is part of the EuroVelo 2 "Capitals Route".
+This is less frequently observed, but when it occurs it means that vehicles are driving through a green pedestrian/bicycle light.
+This pedestrian/bicycle junction is on the Royal Canal path which in turn is part of the EuroVelo 2 "Capitals Route".

-'No Right Turn - Time restricted' From Botanic Avenue onto Mannix Road
+'No Right Turn - Time restricted'

+From Botanic Avenue onto Mannix Road

-'Maximum Gross Weight 3.5t' All roads into district from arterial roads
+'Maximum Gross Weight 3.5t'

+All roads into district from arterial roads

 Traffic Light

 Traffic light at pedestrian crossing on Iona Road

+'Children crossing'

+School on-road markings

+Crossing grid

-'Children crossing' School on-road markings Crossing grid 'School traffic warden'
+'School traffic warden'

 Lindsay Road, Iona Road and Crawford Avenue.

 School wardens are present at school start and end times.
 Many children exit adjoining church grounds on Iona Road.
 Wardens have described the situation as; "mad", and dangerous" and reported a range of dangerous vehicle behaviours.
 One warden said the situation was "worse than" a nearby arterial route with a 50km/h limit.
 There is no evidence that motorists on lona Road moderate speeds at school times.

-Car parking

-There are sections on St Alphonsus Road and St Patricks Avenue where parking on footpaths (partially and completely) on both sides of the road causes wheelchair users, people with walking aids and parents wheeling children in buggies, to have no alternative but to move out onto the road in order to get past parked vehicles.
+Car parking There are sections on St Alphonsus Road and St Patricks Avenue where parking on footpaths (partially and completely) on both sides of the road causes wheelchair users, people with walking aids and parents wheeling children in buggies, to have no alternative but to move out onto the road in order to get past parked vehicles.
 Some parked vehicles belong to residents, an increasing number of cars are owned by people from outside the district who park during the day and night and take buses, trains, cycle or walk the remainder of their journey.

-Narrow footpaths

-Footpaths in the district are generally wide enough.
+Narrow footpaths Footpaths in the district are generally wide enough.
 There are some narrow paths in the district, the most problematic are sections of Crawford Avenue near a primary school.
 Large, mature trees on; Lindsay Road, Iona Road, Hollybank Road, Gartan Avenue, and Iona Park cause narrowing of paths.
 Narrow footpaths in the district encourage pedestrians onto busy roads.
 Some path users needing a wider path (those with prams, buggies, on wheelchairs, mobility devices) may be forced onto roads.

-Dealing with issues to date

-Iona District Residents' Association and individual residents have for a number of years brought traffic concerns to the attention of Dublin City Council and An Garda Síochána.

-These concerns have been addressed through;
+Dealing with issues to date Iona District Residents' Association and individual residents have for a number of years brought traffic concerns to the attention of Dublin City Council and An Garda Síochána.
+These concerns have been addressed through:

-- mini roundabouts, and signage on those roundabouts, - no right turn during certain hours onto Mannix Road, - speed and size restrictions and signs on entries to the district off arterial roads, - traffic lights on Iona Road, - footpath adjustments on Iona Road and Crawford Avenue, Iona Road and Gartan Avenue, Lindsay Road and Gartan Avenue, and Botanic Road and Iona Road, - school themed bollards and road colouring on Crawford Avenue and Lindsay Road, - speed bumps on Hollybank Road and Iona Road.
+- mini roundabouts, and signage on those roundabouts, - no right turn during certain hours onto Mannix Road, speed and size restrictions, and signs on entries to the district off arterial roads, traffic lights on Iona Road, - footpath adjustments on Iona Road and Crawford Avenue, Iona Road and Gartan Avenue, Lindsay Road and Gartan Avenue, and Botanic Road and Iona Road, - school themed bollards and road colouring on Crawford Avenue and Lindsay Road, - speed bumps on Hollybank Road and Iona Road.